ramicbenjamin/rick-and-morty-catalog/README.md

 ---

 > [!NOTE]
-> This project was created as an **exercise to learn React** and experiment with modern tooling like Vite and Tailwind v4.
+> This project was created as an **exercise to work with React** and experiment with modern tooling like Vite and Tailwind v4.
 > Feel free to explore my newer work at:
 > **https://ramicbenjamin.github.io**
 ---